wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ## HTTP usage

 Following {{?BCP56}} guidelines, WHIP clients MUST NOT match error codes returned by the WHIP endpoints and resources to a specific error cause indicated in this specification.
 WHIP clients MUST be able to handle all applicable status codes gracefully falling back to the generic n00 semantics of a given status code on unknown error codes.
 WHIP endpoints and resources COULD convey finer-grained error information by a problem statement json object in the response message body of the failed request as per {{?RFC7807}}.

+The HTTP resources for the WHIP endpoints and sessions do not have any representation in this specification, so the WHIP endpoints and sessions MUST return a 2XX sucessfull response with no content when a GET request is received.

 ## Ingest session set up